Become a CCS

 - successfully complete the CSCB CCS (Certified Customs Specialist) course, OR

-- work for a CSCB member, have at least two years’ work experience in the industry and successfully challenge the examination (that is, writing the examination without enrolling in the CCS course).
+- work for a CSCB member, have at least two years’ work experience in the industry, and successfully challenge the examination (that is, write the examination without enrolling in the CCS course).

 Benefits of becoming a CCS